Skip to content

 Icon of mainland UK

-Case study: learning to navigate independently
+Learning to navigate independently

 Using technology

 We’ve embraced technology since our foundation, and it continues to have an increasingly positive and transformative impact on the lives of our blind veterans.
-From simple devices like a liquid level indicator which beeps when a mug of tea is full, to smart speakers which give blind veterans access to the internet with their voice, training veterans on technology is a key part of our rehabilitation service.
-Recently we teamed up with Microsoft to show how we've used Teams to support our veterans and keep them connected.
+From simple devices like a liquid level indicator which beeps when a mug of tea is full, to smart speakers which give blind veterans access to the internet with their voice, training veterans on technology is a key part of our rehabilitation service We teamed up with Microsoft to show how we've used Teams to support our veterans and keep them connected.

 blind veterans were referred for training on assistive technology

-Case study: reconnecting family with technology
+Reconnecting family with technology

 After Eddie lost his sight, his world fell apart.
 Living over 100 miles from his son and grandchildren, they would keep in touch through a weekly video call on his tablet.
 But as Eddie lost his sight, he lost his confidence too, and decided to give the tablet away.